The CurlyWags Method

 Time: 15-30 minutes

-- Do not forget to dry the armpits and inner legs.
+- Don't forget the armpits and inner legs.